bioscinema/WasserSpectrum/README.md

 * `wasserstein_quantile_cluster()`
   Performs quantile-wise inference on each taxon (OTU) using a B-spline projection of the outcome effect curve $\beta(t)$.
   Aggregates quantile-wise p-values using Cauchy combination (with optional adaptive version).
-If desired, significant OTUs are clustered based on the L1 distance of their quantile effect profiles using PAM.

 ```r
 wasserstein_quantile_cluster(